mattcan/dotfiles/README.md

 * **zshrc** - Your `.zshrc` file.
 * **profiles/** - Machine specific startup or public commands and routines.
 Good place to start `ssh-agent` or set machine specific aliases.

+## adding vim plugins

+1. Start in the root of this project
+1. Do this: `git submodule add https://github.com/the/plugin vim/bundle/pluginName`